dnndev/xmp-docs/views.md

 Most views have two **display modes** that work together:

 - **List mode** displays multiple records at once — a product catalog, a staff directory, a list of events.
 Each record is rendered using your `<ItemTemplate>`.
 You can optionally add an `<AlternatingItemTemplate>` to change the look or layout of every other record.
-- **Detail mode** displays a single record in full — the complete product page, the staff member's profile.
+- **Detail mode** displays a single record, usually with more data than what appears in the list mode — the complete product page, the staff member's profile.
 This uses your `<DetailTemplate>`.

 When a visitor clicks a detail link in the list, XMod Pro swaps to detail mode for that record.
 A "Back" link returns them to the list.
 You control the HTML for both modes independently.